cpeukert/opensource_startup_funding/README.md

-# Beefing IT Up for Your Investor?
-**Engagement with Open Source Communities, Innovation, and Startup Funding**
+# Beefing IT up for your Investor?
+Engagement with Open Source Communities, Innovation and Startup Funding: Evidence from GitHub
 ### Authors: Annamaria Conti, Christian Peukert, Maria P. Roche
 ### Forthcoming in *Organization Science*